ahbarnett/poisson-square-spectral/README.md

 ### Open questions

 1. How much better is the algebraic rate of the Chebyshev grid method of Fortunato-Townsend than the $1/n^2$ we observe?
-Conjecture it could be $1/n^4$.
+Conjecture it could be $1/n^4$, ie always twice the algebraic rate.

    The argument goes as follows.
 A Chebyshev series on $x\in[0,1]$ is a Fourier series